intuit/Trapheus/README.md

 > Still facing an issue?
 Check the [Issues](https://github.com/intuit/Trapheus/issues) section or open a new issue.

+The above will setup a CFT in your AWS account with the name provided during installation.

+**TO BE NOTED**:
+The CFT creates the following resources:
+1. **DBRestoreStateMachine** Step function state machine
+2. Multiple lambdas to execute various steps in the state machine
+3. LambdaExecutionRole: used across all lambdas to perform multiple tasks across RDS
+4. StatesExecutionRole: IAM role with permissions for executing the state machine and invoking lambdas
+5. S3 bucket: rds-snapshots-<your_account_id> where snapshots will be exported to
+6. KMS key: is required to start export task of snapshot to s3
+7. DBRestoreStateMachineEventRule: A Cloudwatch rule in disabled state, that can be used following above [instructions](#to-set-up-the-step-function-execution-through-a-scheduled-run-using-cloudwatch-rule-follow-the-steps-below) based on user requirement
+8. CWEventStatesExecutionRole: IAM role used by DBRestoreStateMachineEventRule CloudWatch rule, to allow execution of the state machine from CloudWatch

 #### To set up the step function execution through a scheduled run using CloudWatch rule, follow the steps below:

 1. Go to DBRestoreStateMachineEventRule section in the template.yaml of the Trapheus repo.